Extreme Heat Campaign

 English Caption:

 Rising temperatures mean rising risk – expect more dangerously hot days in Los Angeles this summer.
-On #HeatAwarenessDay, get tips to stay safe on hot days at bit.ly/LA-Heat-Resources.
-Follow us for resources to protect yourself and your community from extreme heat. #HeatSafeLA
+This heat season, we’ll share resources on how to protect yourself and your community from extreme heat.
+Get tips to stay safe on hot days at HeatSafe.LA

 Spanish Caption: